 What We Do: INP Programs

-The International Nursing Program (INP) partners University of Washington Medical Center (UWMC) nurse preceptors with nurses from low resource hospitals.
+The International Nursing Program (INP) partners University of Washington Medicine affiliated hospitals, Univeristy of Washington Medical Center (UWMC) and Harborview Medical Center (HMC) nurse preceptors with nurses from low resourced hospitals.
 The INP has two substantial programs, to facilitate post-graduate nursing education and training.

-1. Nurse Preceptor Fellowship: a program for only UWMC nurses to incorporate global health as part of their professional practice through abroad visits collaborating with Local Nurse Champions (LNC) in implementing a targeted on the job training and education program in our partnered LMIC Hospitals.
+1. Nurse Preceptor Fellowship: a program for only UW Medicine nurses to incorporate global health as part of their professional practice through abroad visits collaborating with Local Nurse Champions (LNC) in implementing a targeted on the job training and education program in our partnered LMIC Hospitals.

 Each INP and LMIC partnership consists of the following steps:

-- Form bilateral partnership between UWMC and LMIC Hospital
+- Form bilateral partnership between UW Medicine and LMIC Hospital

 - Conduct initial onsite visit, completing nursing needs assessment and identify local nurse champions (LNC)